USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch06_model_configuration_options.md

 setenv CLM_VERSION Y
 setenv NOAH_VERSION Y
 ```
-Sets the correct soil hydrological properties and soil layer information needed to calculate soil NO emissions, NH3 bidirectional exchange and O<sub>3</sub> deposition.
-These options are currently based on WRF 3.8.1 values for PX and CLM and WRF 4.0 for NOAH.
+Sets the correct soil hydrological properties and soil layer information needed to calculate soil NO emissions, NH<sub>3</sub> bidirectional exchange and O<sub>3</sub> deposition.
+These options are currently based on WRF 3.8.1 and earlier values for PX and CLM and WRF 4.0 for NOAH.
+If the land surface model is run with another look up table or parameterization, soil moisture will be constrained between saturation and residual water content from the parameterization in CMAQ.
+This is also the case for the m3dry deposition option, soil NO emissions, and wind blown dust.

 ## 6.9 Emissions